rahulshc/wTools/doc/eng/tutorial/ErrorHandling.md

 ### Release build

 Performance overhead should be minimized in release build.
-Collecting arguments, asynchronous calls stack, and other information which can decrease performance should be off in release build.
+Collecting arguments, asynchronous calls stack, and other information which decreases performance should be off in release build.

 ### Summary